jorge-ramirez-upm/RepTate/RepTate/docs/source/developers/functionality.rst

 The file ``TheoryLine.py`` is ready for the next round of modifications that are (i) define the parameters, (ii) define the theory function.
-But first, we have to let ApplicationXY (developped just above) know about our new theory.
+But first, we have to let ApplicationXY (developed just above) know about our new theory.

 Edit ``ApplicationXY.py``